-The National Efficiency Screening Project (NESP) is a group of organizations and individuals that are working together to improve the way that utility customer-funded electricity and natural gas energy efficiency resources are screened for cost-effectiveness.
+The National Efficiency Screening Project (NESP) joins organizations and individuals with a common interest in improving the way that utility customer-funded electricity and natural gas energy efficiency resources are screened for cost-effectiveness.

-The purpose of this project is to improve efficiency screening practices throughout the United States, and to help inform decision-makers regarding which efficiency resources are in the public interest and what level of investment is appropriate.
+NESP’s mission is to improve efficiency screening practices throughout the United States.
+By improving cost-effectiveness testing, NESP seeks to help decision-makers determine which efficiency resources are in the public interest, and what level of investment in these resources is appropriate.